-While the kids may jump for joy as the thick of summer passes through, it can be a difficult time for parents when money is tight.
+Summer is right around the corner, and while the kids may jump for joy as it arrives, it can be a difficult time for parents when money is tight.
 There seems to be an endless marketing cycle of expensive camps and theme parks on your social media feed.
 Or you may feel pressured to “keep up” with other families that spend a fortune on the season.
 Yet there are endless opportunities during the summer to have fun, keep the kids busy, and save money.
 We can’t truly connect and have a great time if we are filled with anxiety over our budgets.
 Put the credit cards down and dig into these ideas for a more satisfying, economical summer.

 Have a Garage Sale